 You’re tasked with creating a Power Automate Desktop (PAD) Flow that contains many different stages, you have noticed that your Flow is getting incredibly long, how do you maintain a clean-code approach?
 Maybe you want to reuse a section of your Flow rather than copying and pasting it multiple times, how do you do this?
 Well this is where Subflows come in to play!

-What is meant by a Subflow?
+What is a Subflow?

 A Subflow effectively is a Flow, it’s the exact same ‘code’ that you would use within your normal Power Automate Desktop Flows, however, you’re placing it into a container that can be called multiple times.
 This can be seen by the image below, it shows an initial PAD Flow, then splitting that Flow up into sections and those sections being called.